-In a medium saucepan combine soy sauce, rice vinegar, ketchup, honey, sesame oil, light brown sugar, garlic paste, ginger paste, and chicken broth.
+In a medium saucepan, combine soy sauce, rice vinegar, ketchup, honey, sesame oil, light brown sugar, garlic paste, ginger paste, and chicken broth.
 Whisk together and bring to a boil.

-In a small separate bowl combine cornstarch and water.
+In a small separate bowl, combine cornstarch and water.
 Whisk until no lumps remain.

-In a large bowl combine flour, cumin, chili powder, coriander, onion powder, and black pepper.
+In a large bowl, combine flour, cumin, chili powder, coriander, onion powder, and black pepper.
 Whisk together.
-In a separate bowl add the buttermilk.
+In a separate bowl, add the buttermilk.

 When all the cauliflower is cooked, place it in a large mixing bowl.
-Pour the hot sesame sauce over the top of the chicken.
+Pour the hot sesame sauce over the top of the cauliflower.
 Use tongs or a large spoon to “toss” the cauliflower with the sesame sauce.